-Implementing our new Community Engagement Strategy will see the Association work with a wide range of partners including Create a Smile Scotland, Cumnock and District Men Shed, The Zone Youth Committee, and New Cumnock Working Men's Club to deliver community benefits.
-The Association will also be increasing engagement with schools through the Ayrshire Chamber of Commerce's Developing Young Workforce Initiative, and colleges and universities through training opportunities, careers events and skills development.
+Implementing our Community Engagement Strategy will see the Association continue working with a wide range of partners including Create a Smile Scotland, Cumnock and District Men Shed, and The Zone Initiative to deliver community benefits.
+We will also continue to engage with schools and with the Ayrshire Chamber of Commerce's Developing Young Workforce Initiative.
+The Association will work collaboratively with Ayrshire College and universities hosting work placements for students, proactively supporting training opportunities, careers events and skills development across our communities.